ycherkes/EfHashTagGenerator/README.md

 ## 📂 [Output Location](https://andrewlock.net/creating-a-source-generator-part-6-saving-source-generator-output-in-source-control/)

-Add the following code to your ptoject file to add the generated code to project folder to be able to find the source code by hashtag later:
+Add the following code to your project file to add the generated code to the project folder to be able to find the source code by hashtag later:

 ```
 <PropertyGroup>